#BoundaryWatersCanoeArea, #naturelover, Boundary Waters Canoe Area, Innerwork

 Although I know that happiness is something you create for yourself, I think it’s a good idea to ask my loved ones to join me on my journey to finding more joy.
 After all, what supports happiness more than sharing time with your favorite people?
 Making time for myself and my family has a way of filling my soul and lifting my energy and attitude about life.
 How about you?

-All the news I hear and as I witness loved ones struggling, it has me remembering to counting my blessings and saying.
+All the news I hear and as I witness loved ones struggling, it has me remembering to count my blessings and saying.
 “Thank you for this day.”
 The minute I open my eyes in the morning.
-I’ve started wearing my prayer beads again, each time I notice them, I say the same simple prayer of “Thank you.”
+I’ve started wearing my mala prayer beads again, each time I notice them, I say the same simple prayer of “Thank you.”
 It’s a reminder for myself to be grateful for this life I’ve been blessed with.

 Sometimes I find it’s just the energy I bring to any activity that makes it seem fun.
 Turning exercise into a nature hike with my daughter and our dog, Hank is a great way to add bonding time.
 These simple heart-centered connections help bring joy into my days.
 I am going to work on re-directing my focus and energy on my blessings.
 These events and news have shaken me up and have helped to reorganize my priorities to their proper order.